 the Six Zero DBD can take your game to the next level with a touch more power, spin, and forgiveness.

-You prefer a light and nimble paddle:
+You prefer a lighter, faster paddle:

 You're prone to mishits: